elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 | `Alt+Click`    |
 ```

-To put the cursor in multiple places.
 This is especially useful for repetitive CSS properties.

-# Exercise
+# Exercise ❤️

 Consider the following HTML